veeso/ic-dbms-canister/README.md

 - [x] Define tables with common attributes
 - [x] CRUD operations
-- [x] Complex queries with filtering, sorting and pagination
+- [x] Complex queries with filtering and pagination
 - [x] Relationships between tables with foreign keys
 - [x] Transactions with commit and rollback
 - [x] Access Control Lists (ACL) to restrict access to the database
+- [ ] JOIN operations between tables (coming soon)
 - [ ] Migrations to update the database schema without losing data (coming soon)
 - [ ] Indexes on columns to optimize queries (coming soon)